 Learn about “toxic” mold — what it is, how to detect it, and how to get rid of it.

-In recent years, mold and so-called “toxic mold” has become the subject of mounting health concerns as well as numerous lawsuits.
+In recent years, mold and so-called “toxic mold” has become the subject of mounting health concerns as well as numerous lawsuits brought by toxic mold personal injury lawyers.
 Because the scientific explanations of mold are both complex and technical, numerous misconceptions have crept into the popular perception of toxic mold and its dangers.
 These misconceptions only add to the widespread fear of mold at home, in schools, in the workplace, and elsewhere.
 In addition, coverage in the media and on many websites has often been misleading or inaccurate.

 This article is a primer on what we know and don’t yet know about mold.
 Separating fact from fiction may help if you’ve discovered mold in your home or think you may be suffering from mold-related health problems.

 What Is Mold and Where Does It Grow?